Solid Like a Rock: The Modern Power Platform, Modular Open Systems, and PPM – A Use Case

 Given this situation, there are three very good reasons for developing an alternative to Large Language Models (LLMs) that support the creation of decentralized access of data and the democratization of AI technology under individual human control.

 1. Economically, centralized LLMs require a large amount of data and money to be of any value and return ROI (which it does poorly).
-Thus, the current actions of the large technology companies to seek to monopolize data through data centers.
+Thus, the current actions of the large technology companies to seek to monopolize data through data centers, which consume large amounts of electricity and cooling water.
 But more uncurated data will have two effects: counteract any marginal value from the use of AI in the wild, and pollute source data with garbage, disinformation and misinformation, undermining its objective informational and economic value.

 The necessary step in the advance of AI as a useful tool to people is the achievement of rational faith in the system.
 This must be earned.
 As long as sources and methods in these technologies are centralized and opaque, promoted by power dynamics, and removed from the individual, the more there will be resistance to the technology.
 The adoption by management of overblown promises and results simply further undermines trust and efficiency.